 Porting a Gesture Recognition Project from the SiLabs Thunderboard Sense 2 to xG24

-Take an existing Edge Impulse model built for the Thunderboard Sense 2, and prepare it for use on the SiLabs xG24 board.
+Take an existing gesture recognition model built for the Thunderboard Sense 2, and prepare it for use on the SiLabs xG24 board.

 Created By: Mithun Das